 Living in a dorm

-SEGL has partnered with the Washington Student Intern Housing (WISH) program to provide outstanding housing for students and faculty.
-Students live in two well-furnished, homey, adjacent townhouses located in the heart of Washington, DC just steps from the Capitol, Supreme Court, and Library of Congress.
-Fully-furnished bedrooms are single-sex and range in size from double to quadruple.
-The townhouses each have a kitchen, washer/dryers, internet access, bathrooms on every floor, and several common spaces for socializing.
-WISH is a well-respected organization with a long track record of serving high school and college students from across the United States.
-For more information on WISH, visit www.internsdc.com.
-One Residential Advisor (RA) lives in each residential facility with the students, and an additional faculty members living in the separate basement apartment beneath.
+One Residential Advisor (RA) lives in each residential facility with the students, and an additional faculty member lives in the separate basement apartment beneath.
 More faculty members live within five blocks to provide further supervision and support.
-Capitol police are permanently stationed less than a block from SEGL’s residential facilities, making the area extraordinarily safe.
-All WISH and SEGL buildings meet DC fire and safety code regulations.
+Capitol police are permanently stationed across the street from SEGL’s residential facilities, making the area extraordinarily safe.
+All SEGL buildings meet DC fire and safety code regulations.

 Students eat well at SEGL!
 Each student enjoys three healthy meals every day (brunch and dinner on Sunday) with snacks available throughout the day.
-Some of our food comes from local farmers who supply our school, and we will also be sure to sample food from the areas of the world we study.
+Some of our food comes from local/organic sources, and we will also be sure to sample food from the areas of the world we study.
 Because SEGL provides meals, students do not have to buy their own food.
 SEGL also makes significant effort to fully accommodate medical, religious, and/or ethical dietary restrictions.
 And from time to time (especially on Sunday mornings), you may even have the opportunity to add your own culinary expertise to our menu!
+Click here to read a blog post by our wonderful chef.

-SEGL will use Washington Metropolitan Area Transit Authority (WMATA), more commonly called “Metro,” as a primary mode of transportation.
+SEGL uses Washington Metropolitan Area Transit Authority (WMATA), more commonly called “Metro,” as a primary mode of transportation.
 During the school week students commute with faculty and staff to and from Union Station and Dupont Circle.
 Door-to-door commute time is usually 30 minutes.
 Students leave the dorm at 8:15am to arrive in time for the 9am start to the school day.
-Class days usually end at 5pm, and students arrive home around 5:30pm in time to socialize before the 7:30pm dinner.
+Class days usually end at 5pm, and students arrive home around 5:30pm in time to socialize before the 7:00pm dinner.

 Study Hall and Check-in